Series / The Comeback

 - Jerkass: Paulie G. Valerie at times as well.

-- Manipulative Editing: The show's final episode had Valerie throw a viewing party for the premiere of her reality show.
+- Manipulative Editing: The first season ends with Valerie throwing a viewing party for the premiere of her reality show.
 She's heartbroken when she realizes that the show was heavily edited to humiliate her, her friends, and coworkers.
-What's worse is that the show made her cruel tormentor, producer Pauly G, look like the victim in their ongoing feud.
+What's worse is that the show made her cruel tormentor, producer Paulie G, look like the victim in their ongoing feud.

 - Roommate Com: Parodied with a Show Within a Show — a ghastly sitcom called "Room and Bored".
 It's about four young horny singles, but a washed-up older actress was brought into the show against the will of the screenwriters.
 They cast her as the disapproving "Aunt Sassy".
 (Typical lines: "Aunt Sassy, can we keep these puppies?" — "Where you see puppies, I see Korean barbecue.")

-- Uncanceled: After the show achieved cult status, HBO ordered six new episodes set to air in late 2014...nine years after the show was cancelled!
+- Uncanceled: After the show achieved cult status, HBO ordered eight new episodes set to air in late 2014...nine years after the show was cancelled!